Jujube

-Jujube (UK /ˈdʒuːdʒuːb/; US /ˈdʒudʒub/ or /ˈdʒudʒ@biː/), sometimes jujuba, scientific name Ziziphus jujuba, and also called red date, Chinese date, and Chinese jujube, is a species in the genus Ziziphus in the buckthorn family Rhamnaceae.
+Jujube (UK /ˈdʒuːdʒuːb/; US /ˈdʒudʒub/ or /ˈdʒudʒ@biː/; scientific name Ziziphus jujuba), jujuba, Chinese jujube, red date or Chinese date is a species in the genus Ziziphus in the buckthorn family Rhamnaceae.
 It is often confused with the closely related Indian jujube, Z. mauritiana.
-The Chinese jujube tolerates a diverse range of climates, from temperate to tropical.
-Its origin is thought to be in southwest Asia, but it has been widely dispersed through cultivation, and is today cultivated in gardens as a shrub as well as in agriculture as a food crop.
-They are eaten freshly harvested as well as dried and candied.
+The jujube tolerates a diverse range of climates, from temperate to tropical.
+Its origin is thought to be in eastern Asia, but it has been widely dispersed through cultivation, and is today cultivated in gardens as a shrub as well as in agriculture as a food crop.
+Its fruit is eaten freshly harvested as well as dried and candied.

+Names

+The name jujuba is directly Latin while jujube through a Romance language (likely French jujube), both derive from Classical zizyphum (used for the fruit) and zizyphus (the tree) from Ancient Greek ζίζυφον zízyphon.
+The name jujube is not connected to botanically unrelated jojoba (Simmondsia chinensis) hispanicized from native Oʼodham hohohwi.

+Jujube fruits are also known as "red dates" or "Chinese dates" by resemblance to date fruits of the Phoenix dactylifera palm.

 Description

-It is a small deciduous tree or shrub reaching a height of 5–12 m, usually with thorny branches.
+It is a small deciduous tree or shrub reaching a height of 5–10 m, usually with thorny branches.
 The leaves are shiny-green, ovate-acute, 2–7 cm long and 1–3 cm wide, with three conspicuous veins at the base, and a finely toothed margin.
-Leaves of trees grown in the original climate region in Turkey measure average between 3.8–4.28 cm in length and 1.79–1.98 cm in width.
+Leaves of trees grown in the climate region in Turkey measure average between 3.8–4.28 cm in length and 1.79–1.98 cm in width.
 The flowers are small, 5 mm wide, with five inconspicuous yellowish-green petals.